 Getting a prescription refill without insurance is just as possible and easy as getting the original prescription.
 In fact, telemedicine is even more appealing with prescription refills because prescription refills are often viewed as a wasted trip to the doctor’s office.

-Telemedicine allows you to quickly connect with a doctor to receive your refill, saving you the hassle of travelling all the way to the doctor’s office for an appointment that often lasts less than 5 minutes.
+Telemedicine allows you to quickly connect with a doctor to receive your refill, saving you the hassle of traveling all the way to the doctor’s office for an appointment that often lasts less than 5 minutes.

 How Much Does It Cost to Refill a Prescription Without Insurance?